singaltanmay/cineast-wiki/Objects-Glossary.md

 ## IdList
-Contains a list of ids which can be used as a payload in request.
+Contains a list of ids that can be used as a payload in request.

 ```
 IdList : Object